What’s a tangent?

 keeps getting bigger (and closer to infinity), but no amount of paper is

 sufficient to actually reach infinity.
 Learning is a similar process.
-You can

 A close friend of the professor, Okum Taylor lacks a rigorous academic